 I stopped buying comic books regularly in 1984.
 Before that I bought every single title of my favorite books – Batman, Spiderman, Ironman, Green Lantern, Captain Marvel, and so on – for years.
 My memories of comic book characters are from the 70’s and 80’s; reading this will be a little like reading old-school comics.
 I know nothing of the Crisis of Infinite Earths, Black-Lantern Batman, the collapse of Green Lantern Corps or the Secret Wars; the reboot craze completely turned me off.

-The Batman I know had the cylinder-shaped cartridges on his belt and a bright yellow symbol on his chest – stealth be damned.
+The Batman I remember had the cylinder-shaped cartridges on his belt and a bright yellow badge on his chest – stealth be damned.
 Seriously, if the Batman was standing in the middle of an empty room wearing blinking Christmas tree lights and didn’t want you to see him, you wouldn’t see him.
 I know Spiderman as a perennial bad-luck bachelor, Tony Stark as an alcoholic, and Carol Danvers as Ms Marvel.
-It is that age that shapes my understanding of who these heroes are and that age that will shape many of the personalities you see here.
+It is that age which shapes my understanding of who these heroes are and that age which will shape many of the personalities you see here.
 This story will benefit from having a single overall controlling editor: me.
 No massive numbers of characters involved in galactic battles.
 No reboots or rewinds.
 If I write myself into a corner, I’ll just have to write my way out.

 Alfred Pennyworth is the life-long servant of the Wayne household, ever since being taken in by Dr. Thomas Wayne as a destitute youth and offered the opportunity to do something besides beg and steal.
-He seized upon the chance and took full advantage of the Wayne’s generosity, pursuing education and, when given time off, adventure.
+He seized upon the chance and took full, good-faith advantage of the Wayne’s generosity, pursuing education and, when given time off, adventure.
 He became utterly devoted to the family; no one he’s ever met before or since has been so generous or could recall anyone else who had been.
 He will serve the Wayne household the rest of his life.

 Enjoy the read!